-Prior to what was then simply called “The Industrial Revolution,” goods were typically made by hand, in a variety of ways that may or may not have been documented and standardised within the same town, let alone entire regions or countries.
-For big projects, animal labour was added to human manual labour, again with basic but limited thought toward process optimisation.
+Prior to what was then simply called “The Industrial Revolution,” goods were typically made by hand, in a variety of ways that may or may not have been documented and standardized within the same town, let alone entire regions or countries.
+For big projects, animal labor was added to human manual labor, again with basic but limited thought toward process optimization.

-The First Industrial Revolution shifted production away from scattered craftspeople to manual labour aided by standardisation and assistance from machines and tools using water and steam power.
+The First Industrial Revolution shifted production away from scattered craftspeople to manual labor aided by standardization and assistance from machines and tools using water and steam power.
 Mass production became the norm rather than the exception as household goods and

 The Second Industrial Revolution (Late 19th Century/Early 20th Century)

 As steel production became more widespread and electricity became widely available for use not only in homes, but in factories, the Second Industrial Revolution was born.
 Further efficiency and process improvements were introduced with steady power, more advanced mechanization, and the exploding transportation industry, which gave humans both trains and automobiles to carry materials and finished goods vast distances.

 The concept of the assembly line evolved during this period, championed and perfected in large part by engineers working for automobile innovator Henry Ford in his Michigan-based manufacturing plant.

 Integration of emerging electronic technologies, including the computer, with the manufacturing process began to proliferate in the 1950s.
 Analog and mechanical solutions remained important for a variety of tasks, but as computerization of labor and digitalization of data began to gain ground, companies seeking optimal performance and efficiency looked to replace as many legacy solutions as possible.